sndaba/sndaba/README.md

-### Hi there 👋 Welcome
+### Hi there 👋 Welcome </br></br>

-I'm Simi.
+I'm Simi.</br>

+I'v been working as Teaching Assistant @ the [University of Botswana](https://www.ub.bw/).</br>
-My interests are in Machine Learning and Data Science using Python and R programming.
+My interests are in Machine Learning and Data Science using Python and R programming.</br>
-I also like working on some Dataviz 🖼️🖌️🎨
+I also like working on some Dataviz 🖼️🖌️🎨.

+- ⚡ Fun fact: ...
+I ❤️ dogs 🐶 & cats 🐈</br>
+-  📫 How to reach me: ... ndabas@ac.ub.bw

 <!--
 **sndaba/sndaba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.